-Chef Paul (who specialises in patisserie) will be in charge of the kitchen producing delicious meals from locally sourced produce.
+Chef Isabel Hood will be in charge of the kitchen producing delicious meals from locally sourced produce.
+Isabel is an expert in nutrition so if you’re tummy is sensitive she’ll not only be able to provide appropriate food she might even help you restructure your diet.
 Breakfasts will be full English or continental served in the dining room.
 Lunches will be less formal and may include a packed lunch if we’re out painting landscape or soup and cheese if we’re in the house.
 Dinner will again be served in the dining room and will consist of three courses with vegetarian options.

 We will have an optional wine fund for those who enjoy a glass with their meals and may buy a couple of cases of the local Broadfield Court Estate.
 We tend to have drinks in the drawing room before supper and sometimes a little nightcap afterwards, there’s so much to talk about.

-Payment terms: You can pay the above prices upon booking or a non refundable deposit of £200 followed by the balance before July 31st.
+Payment terms: You can pay a non refundable deposit of £200 followed by the balance before July 31st.
 There will be a full refund in the unlikely event of cancellation.

 We also accept staged payments if you prefer – talk to us.

-Arrival is after 3.00pm on Saturday the 2nd September.
-Tea and cakes followed by an orientation session with Alison, Simon.
+Arrival is after 3.00pm on Saturday the 1st September.
+Tea and cakes followed by an orientation session with Alison and Simon.
 Then Dinner and Bed.
-Departure is after breakfast and before 10.00am on Saturday the 19th September.
+Departure is after breakfast and before 10.00am on Saturday the 8th September.